Kyle-Givler/TimeTracker/README.md

 Please feel free to contact me if interested in talking about this project, C#, or employment oppertunities.
 Thanks for reading!

 Kyle Givler - https://www.linkedin.com/in/kyle-givler/

+#Time Tracker Notes:
+This program will automaticly (re-)create the SQLite database if it does not exist.
+Unfortunately this turned out to be a lot harder than I expected for SQL Server using Dapper.
+Due to this the database will not be created automaticly for SQL Server.
+Therefore, if using the SQL Server database option I would reccoment publishing the database from the SQL Server database project in the soultion.
+Another option is using the provided script (TimeTrackerDB.sql) after checking to see if any modification are needed for your setup.
+For SQL Server the connection string will need to be modified in appsettings.json.
+The default database is SQLite.
+Valid settings for "DatabaseType" in appsettings.json are SQLite and MSSQL.
+I would love to hear any suggestion on how to automaticly create the database, tables and stored procedured for SQL Server using Dapper.